lundegaard/redux-tools/docs/faq/internals.md

 These entries are added to the `store.entries.epics` array (this array is essentially a set, it allows no duplicates).
 New entries are processed differently based on the type of the injectable.

-- Epics: the root epic consumes a stream of entries.
+- Epics: the root epic consumes a stream of epics.
+[Sounds crazy?](https://redux-observable.js.org/docs/recipes/AddingNewEpicsAsynchronously.html)
-- Reducers: the root reducer is assembled form `store.entries.reducers` directly.
+- Reducers: the root reducer is assembled from `store.entries.reducers` directly.
-- Middleware: the root middleware iterates over the current `store.entries.middleware` per each action.
+- Middleware: the root middleware essentially iterates over current `store.entries.middleware` per each action.

 Here is a visual representation as well.